Yeast Roll Overview

 Soft dinner rolls are made from an enriched yeast dough.
 This means the dough contains fat, eggs, and sugar making a yeast bread that is soft and tender.

 These yeast rolls can be made the day they will be served or can be prepped the day ahead and baked the next day.
 The rolls turn out soft, tender, and slightly sweet.
+This dough is also the same dough I use for my classic crescent rolls, which means you can make either once you learn how to make the dough!

 How to Make Yeast Rolls Step-by-Step